Table of contents

 Figure 17: Spatial Resolution vs Revisit Time for various example satellites (Source: Satellite Applications Catapult 2017, adapted from EO21 Project).

-This non-exhaustive list has been created for information only.
+This has been created for information only.
 It gathers an arbitrary selection of representative EO satellites and their main parameters.
-This does not constitute in any way a recommendation for any satellites listed.
+This does not constitute in any way a recommendation for any of the satellites shown.

 Providing average prices for Earth Observation products is difficult.
 The acquisition cost of an image depends on a large number of factors: the image provider, the satellite, the resolution of the image, if it is an archive or a new acquisition, the size of the scene, the demand for this area, the number of images, etc. Moreover, prices catalogues publicly available are most of the time indicative.
 Real prices might be lower and be negotiated if the image provider is contacted directly.